ton-community/ton-docs/docs/v3/guidelines/web3/ton-proxy-sites/site-and-domain-management.md

 ## How to set up subdomains

-1. Create a smart contract on the network that will manage the subdomains of your website or service.
+1. Create a smart contract on the network to manage the subdomains of your website or service.
 You can use ready-made [manual-dns](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/dns-manual-code.fc) or [auto-dns](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/dns-auto-code.fc) smart contracts, or any other smart contract that implements the TON DNS interface.

 2. Open the domain for editing as described above.